 - Antibodies that bind to epidermal growth factor (EGF) receptors (cetuximab, matuzumab, panitumumab)

 - Laxative abuse

-It can also result from redistribution from the extracellular to the intracellular compartment.
+This condition can also result from redistribution from the extracellular to the intracellular compartment.
 The following are in this category:

 - Treatment of diabetic ketoacidosis by insulin

 Lastly, hypomagnesemia can be induced by gastrointestinal and renal losses.
 This includes but is not limited to the following conditions:

 - Chronic diarrhea (Crohn disease, ulcerative colitis)

 - Hungry bone syndrome (an increased magnesium uptake by renewing bone following parathyroidectomy or thyroidectomy, causing a decrease in serum magnesium)

 - Familial hypomagnesemia with hypercalciuria and nephrocalcinosis